TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Perhaps honor only visible playtest spawns
+	- also ignore the team spawns
+	- technically it already does since we're teleporting

 - When resizing, might be a good idea to determine edges based on aabb of selected entities

 - Mirroring works differently than flipping for animated sprites, but that's probably because we don't have flip property in dynamic decorations